Lower Canada College

-Lower Canada College (LCC) is an English-language elementary and secondary level independent school located in Montreal, Quebec.
-It is located in the Monkland Village area of the Notre-Dame-de-Grâce neighbourhood.
-The school offers education from Kindergarten through Pre-University (Grade 12).
-Students graduate from Grade 11 and then have the option of leaving the school and entering CEGEP (unique to the Quebec system) or returning to LCC for the Pre-University year.
+Lower Canada College (LCC) is an independent co-educational English-language school in Montreal, Quebec.
+It is located in the Monkland Village area of Notre-Dame-de-Grâce.
+The school offers education from kindergarten through pre-university (Grade 12), with its secondary school offering both the International Baccalaureate Middle Years and Diploma Programmes.

 History

 Lower Canada College was opened on Royal Avenue by Dr. Charles Fosbery on September 20, 1909.
-LCC can trace its roots to 1861, when the boarding school St. John's School was started by the Church of St John the Evangelist.
+LCC can trace its roots to 1861, when the boarding school St. John's School was started by the Church of St. John the Evangelist.

 In 1992, LCC added enrolment for female students to their pre-university program, and the school has been co-educational at all levels since September, 1995.
 Today, approximately 50% of the student population is female.

 Houses

 In line with many other Commonwealth schools, LCC divides its students into houses.

 Each student from levels K-11 is placed in one of eight houses, named after alumni.
 There is also a special house designated for pre-university students.
 The houses, along with their associated colours are: